 Denver is eager to celebrate the summer.
 Look no further than its calendar full of summer festivals.
 The festival season gets started with a cool Chalk Art Festival that takes over Larimer Square with professional artists transforming the sidewalks into stunning art.
 From the Colorado Renaissance Festival to the Cherry Creek Arts Festival, there's something for everyone.
 The Colorado Dragon Boat Festival, pictured at left, celebrates Asian culture every July at Sloan's Lake.
 Summer goes out on a high note with the popular Taste of Colorado Festival that features food from local restaurants, as well as free concerts throughout Labor Day Weekend.Continue to 5 of 10 below.

 05 of 10

 06 of 10

-If the city is stifling your inner hiker, head out of town for these five hikes within a short drive of Denver.
+If the city is stifling your inner hiker, head out of town for hikes within a short drive of Denver.
 The terrain ranges from paved trails to rugged climbs, but all make for scenic day hikes.
 Find surprise extras in these parks, like camping in a yurt or spotting some rare birds with your binoculars.

 07 of 10

 Take a walk on the wild side at the Denver Zoo, which houses more than 4,000 animals.
 The zoo is open daily during the summer.
 The Denver Zoo is located on 80 acres in City Park at 2300 Steele St. The zoo's newest exhibit, Giraffe Encounter, allows visitors to feed giraffes from an elevated platform for an extra small fee.